On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Empirical study

-In our simulation, we take the synthetic example given by \citet{Bai16} with only some modification on the error covariance matrix $\bSigma_{\be}$ to check the efficiency of our new algorithm.
-The two different error covariance matrices given below satisfy the conditional sparsity condition given in \citep{Bai16}. \begin{description} \item[Model 1.](\emph{Banded Matrix}) Let $\left\{\alpha_{ij}\right\}_{i\leq p,j\leq n}$ be generated from standard normal distribution $\cN(0,1)$, and then where $\left\{a_i,b_i,c_i\right\}_{i\leq p}$ are independently from $0.7\times\cN(0,1)$.
-Let the two factors $\left\{f_{1j},f_{2j}\right\}$ be i.i.d. $\cN(0,1)$, and the elements of $\bLambda$ be uniform on $[0,1]$. \item[Model 2.](\emph{Approximately Sparse Matrix}) Let $\bSigma_{\be}=\alpha I_p+M$, where $M=[m_{ij}]$ with $m_{ij}=0.5^{|i-j|}$, and $\alpha$ is used to control the condition number of $\bSigma_{\be}$ equal to $p$. \end{description} Since we want to investigate the influence of the positivity of $\bSigma_{\be}$ on the estimation of $\bLambda$ and $\bff$, we use three different methods: (1) MMEM: the majorize-minimize EM algorithm proposed by \citet{Bai16}; (2) EMAPG: our proposed algorithm; (3) EPC: a two-step algorithm based on generalized principal component method \citep{Choi12} to estimate the loading matrix and factor, and principal orthogonal complement thresholding (POET) method by \citet{FanL13} to estimate the error covariance matrix.
+\end{description} Since we want to investigate the influence of the positivity of $\bSigma_{\be}$ on the estimation of $\bLambda$ and $\bff$, we use three different methods: (1) MMEM: the majorize-minimize EM algorithm proposed by \citet{Bai16}; (2) EMAPG: our proposed algorithm; (3) EPC: a two-step algorithm based on generalized PC method \citep{Choi12} to estimate the loading matrix and factor, and principal orthogonal complement thresholding (POET) method \citep{FanL13} to estimate the error covariance matrix.
 When using POET estimator, we follow \citet{Bai16} to choose the thresholding parameter $C=0.7,0.5$.

-We repeat the experiment $100$ times.
-To compare the performance of these three algorithms, the canonical correlation analysis for $\bLambda$ and $\bff$ is used due to its invariant property under invertible transformation, and the higher value implies better performance.
-For the estimation of $\bSigma_{\be}$, we use the root-mean-square error(RMSE), $\|\hbSigma_{\be}-\bSigma_{\be}\|_F/p$.
-We also report the times of $\bSigma_{\be}|\bSigma_{\by}$ to be non-positive definite (NPD) in $100$ replications.
-All the simulation results for Model 1 and Model 2 are reported in Table \ref{Table1} and Table \ref{Table2}, correspondingly.
+{We compare the performance of these three different estimation procedures with respect to the following aspects.
+For the factor loading matrix (LOAD) and the factors (FACT), we take two different criterions.
+One is the smallest canonical correlation (CCOR) between the estimator and the parameter (the higher the better), which was also used in \citep{Bai16} as a measurement to assess the accuracy of each estimator; the other is mean squared error (MSE), and smaller MSE means better accuarcy.
+For the error covariance matrix, we report the root-mean-square error(RMSE)

+and the empirical deviation (in parentheses) across 200 replications.
+As an easy result with \eqref{decomSgmy}, the RMSE of $\bSigma_{\by}$ denoted by $\mathrm{RMSE}_{\bSigma_{\by}}$ is also reported.
+Moreover, we also exhibit the ratios of $\hbSigma_{\be}$ and $\hbSigma_{\by}$ being non-positive definite (RNPD) in $200$ replications.
+Larger ratio means worse approximation of the underling covariance structure.
+All the simulation results for Models 1, 2 and 3 are reported in Tables \ref{Table1}, \ref{Table2}, \ref{Table3}, \ref{Table4}, \ref{Table31} and \ref{Table32}, correspondingly.}